Archives

 Vol. 12 No. 2 (2023)

-The winter 2022-2023 issue includes a special section of papers on the topic "Justice and Equity Approaches to College and University Student Food (In)Security."
+The winter 2022-2023 issue (volume 12, issue 2) includes a special section of papers on the topic "Justice and Equity Approaches to College and University Student Food (In)Security."
 The special section sponsor is the Inter-institutional Network for Food, Agriculture, and Sustainability (INFAS) and is guest-edited by Rachael Budowle (Virginia Tech), Christine Porter (University of Wyoming and INFAS executive committee chair), and Caitlin McLennan (Utah State University).
 In addition, open-call papers on a wide range of food systems topics are included.
 On our cover, University of Wyoming students share food from the Bim Kendall House Food Share Cabinet.
 See “Narrowing the equity gap in student food security: A student-led approach at the University of Wyoming” by Christine M. Porter, Kami Grimm, and Rachael Budowle, in this issue.
 Photo by Kellyn Chandler.

 • Kanoa Dinwoodie (at right), the owner and operator of organic-certified Feral Heart Farm in Sunol, California, shows children how to properly harvest blackberries.